 Of course what AdrianS was referring to was the passing of Star Trek superstar, Lieutenant Uhuru, Nichelle Nichols.
 Generally the modern phrase, passing, phases me, like a phaser on stun.
 I just think that the people who mainly just stop living for some or other reason, die.
 Passing is for A roads or gas.
 But let’s not belabour that here, let’s instead consider life and career of one of the charismatic onscreen characters in the history of television.

 There’s a generation and it’s not mine, whose minds got blown by Star Wars and Industrial Light and Magic.
 Not mine.
 Ain’t never seen that bro’.
-Star Trek came to the big screen in my living room in ‘67 or so and has been an enduring revelation ever since.
+Star Trek came to the not so big black and white screen in my living room in ‘67 or so and has been an enduring revelation ever since.
 Possibly cos Kirk is still knocking about, sounding the same.
 Most of the exciting action took place on the bridge of the Starship Enterprise and revolved around several key characters, Captain Kirk, Spock, Sulu and Uhura - okay Chekov was a deal too, and Bones and Scotty but they were employed elsewhere on the ship.
 The bridge was a peek into a world embracing a multicultural future, where the simple matter of super destructive racial bigotry had, centuries hence, been resolved.
 It's gonna take a while.
 It was a glorious troubled perfect world of slightly short pants, soft looking comfortable footwear, flashing lights, bigscreens and futuristic fabrics of course - why, we rarely if ever saw the Star Trek team in outerwear.

 In that world, on that bridge, in the middle of all Kirk’s drama and bathos, Nichelle Nichols managed to exude a plausible, calm authority as a starfleet science officer in space.
 Probably her previous touring experience with Duke Ellington helped a whole lot with that.
 It might prepare you for anything, I’d guess.
 I want you to know that at the time since there were no other Black scientists on the entire media planet, it meant more than just something to discover Uhura in space.